 5 kW Solar System Price Breakdown (India 2026)

-A turnkey 5 kW residential solar installation in India costs ₹2.40-₹2.70 lakh in 2026, with the median around ₹2.50 lakh.
+A turnkey 5 kW (5.45 kW, 10-panel) residential solar installation from r-solar costs ₹2,76,706 in 2026, roughly ₹50,000 per kW.
 The per-kW cost drops slightly compared to a 3 kW system because fixed costs (site visit, inverter wiring, net metering filing) are spread over more kW.
 Here is what makes up that cost:

 | Component | Cost | % of total |